 TRIO is a set of federally-funded college opportunity programs that motivate and support students from disadvantaged backgrounds in their pursuit of a college degree.
-An estimated 790,000 low-income, first-generation students and students with disabilities — from sixth grade through college graduation — are served by over 2,800 programs nationally.
+More than 800,000 low-income, first-generation students and students with disabilities — from sixth grade through college graduation — are served by over 3,100 programs nationally.
 TRIO programs provide academic tutoring, personal counseling, mentoring, financial guidance, and other supports necessary for educational access and retention.
 TRIO programs provide direct support services for students, and relevant training for directors and staff.

 More than 1,000 colleges, universities, community colleges, and agencies now offer TRIO Programs in America, the Caribbean, and the Pacific Islands.
 TRIO funds are distributed to institutions through competitive grants.

 The United States needs to boost both its academic and economic competitiveness globally.
 In order to foster and maintain a healthy economy as well as compete globally, the United States needs a strong, highly-educated, and competent workforce.
 To be on par with other nations, the country needs students, no matter their background, who are academically prepared and motivated to achieve success.

 Low-income students are being left behind.
 Only 38% of low-income high school seniors go straight to college as compared to 81% of their peers in the highest income quartile.
 Then, once enrolled in college, low-income students earn bachelor's degrees at a rate that is less than half of that of their high-income peers — 21% as compared with 45%.